-4.3 Intact Stability and Information8:
+4.3 Intact Stability and Information11:

-- (1) Every ship to which this Code applies shall be inclined upon its completion and the elements of its stability determined. - (2) Where any alterations are made to a ship so as to materially affect the stability information supplied to the master- - (a) amended stability information shall be provided; - (b) if necessary the ship shall be re-inclined; and - (c) the ship shall be re-inclined if anticipated deviations exceed one of the values specified in subsection (3)(b). - (3) At periodical intervals not exceeding five years- - (a) a lightweight survey shall be carried out on all passenger ships to verify any changes in lightship displacement and longitudinal centre of gravity; and - (b) the ship shall be re-inclined whenever, in comparison with the approved stability information, a deviation from the lightship displacement exceeding 2% or a deviation of the longitudinal centre of gravity exceeding 1% of L_s is found or anticipated9. - (4) Every ship shall be provided with datum draft marks at the bow and stern which are clearly visible and where these draft marks are not clearly readable, or operational constraints for a particular trade make it difficult to read the draft marks, then the ship shall also be fitted with a reliable draught indicating system by which the bow and stern drafts can be determined. - (5) In applying this section due regard shall be had to the Intact Stability Code as defined in section 1.3 of this Code and to section 2.3 of this Code.
+- (1) Every ship to which this Code applies shall be inclined upon its completion and the elements of its stability determined. - (2) Where any alterations are made to a ship so as to materially affect the stability information supplied to the master- - (a) amended stability information shall be provided; - (b) if necessary the ship shall be re-inclined; and - (c) the ship shall be re-inclined if anticipated deviations exceed one of the values specified in subsection (3)(b). - (3) At periodical intervals not exceeding five years- - (a) a lightweight survey shall be carried out on all passenger ships to verify any changes in lightship displacement and longitudinal centre of gravity; and - (b) the ship shall be re-inclined whenever, in comparison with the approved stability information, a deviation from the lightship displacement exceeding 2% or a deviation of the longitudinal centre of gravity exceeding 1% of L_s is found or anticipated12. - (4) In applying this section due regard shall be had to the Intact Stability Code as defined in section 1.3 of this Code and to section 2.3 of this Code.